 - Add plants and logs.
 This will make your habitat more natural and may reduce environmental stress.

 - Think about adding fish to your tank.
-This isn’t easy but if you get it right, it really makes your aquarium that much more poppin.
-I recommend reading this article on the pitfalls associated with this.
+This isn’t easy but if you get it right, it really makes your aquarium that much more exciting.
+I recommend reading this article on the risks associated with this.

 - You don’t need an air pump or aerator for your aquarium if you don’t have any fish or other animals.